TurbulentRice/Scrambled-Word-Game/README.md

   - "Dictionary" class deserializes JSON file to Python dict 'vocabulary', moves undesired words to dict 'trash'.
 Performs actions over WED for return to Scrambled.
   - WED JSON file (~25mb)

-All that is needed to play Scrambled is to instantiate a default Scrambled objcet:
+All that is needed to play Scrambled is to instantiate a default Scrambled object:

 my_game = Scrambled()